Delegated Information Provision: Introduction

 \citet{mylovanov2024constructive} compare sequential obfuscation and sequential disclosure.
 Sequential obfuscation corresponds to designing Blackwell-upper bounds on experiments, while sequential disclosure corresponds to designing Blackwell-lower bounds.
 Their analysis is tailored to conflict in debates, with the designer and the intermediary having opposing preferences over posterior means; this differs from our environment, where the designer values information.

 Our framework also connects to the literature on attention management.
-In attention-management models, a receiver may rationally ignore information due to attention costs.
-We explain in \Cref{sec:model:restriction_examples} how our framework nests a class of such problems.
-In that class, our characterization implies that full disclosure is not optimal.
-A close precedent is an example due to \citet{lipnowski2020attention} that likewise emphasizes informational trade-offs across states.\footnote{Other related papers in this strand of literature are \citet{wei2021persuasion,BloedelSegal2021,lipnowski2022optimal,song2025robust,jain2026competitive}.}
+In attention-management models, a receiver may rationally ignore a sender's information due to attention costs.
+Our model nests a class of such problems.\footnote{Namely, by identifying the designer with the sender, and the experimenter with the receiver.
+The sender has convex posterior-mean payoffs, and the receiver's costs are posterior-mean separable.} Within that class, our characterization implies that full disclosure is not optimal.
+A close precedent is an example due to \citet{lipnowski2020attention} that likewise emphasizes informational trade-offs across states.\footnote{Other related papers in this strand of literature are \citet{wei2021persuasion,BloedelSegal2021,lipnowski2022optimal,song2025robust,jain2026competitive,dallara2026persuadinginattentiveprivatelyinformed}.}